greenporsche/miRcore/module-3-seq/README.md

 *Main Topics:*
 - Recap of processing pipeline completed so far: FASTQ -> cutadapt -> Bowtie2 -> SAMtools -> BAM/BAI
-- The importance of clean data: "If you have a clean nice data, the rest is really good"
+- The importance of clean data -- if the input data is clean, downstream analysis becomes much more reliable
 - Discussion of data bias: lack of healthy/normal genome data vs. abundant patient data
 - **TAS2R38 gene deep dive: the bitter taste receptor**
   - TAS2R38: a gene encoding a bitter taste receptor on chromosome 7